 EnviroLab Asia encourages teaching and learning on environmental issues in Asia through offering course development or redevelopment awards to faculty.
-The courses advance the guiding principles of EnviroLab Asia, establish innovative pedagogical models for studying environmental issues in Asia, and integrate closely with related and disparate courses, initiatives and projects across the Claremont Colleges.
+The courses advance the guiding principles of EnviroLab Asia, establish innovative pedagogical models for studying environmental issues in East and Southeast Asia, and integrate closely with related and disparate courses, initiatives and projects across the Claremont Colleges.
 EnviroLab Asia also aims to advance Asian-language learning about environmental issues.

 Previous Course Development Recipients